ShettyVikas20/Gemini-Bot/README.md

-#Gemini-Bot
+Gemini-Bot

-A chatbot which used Google Gemini-Pro
+Gemini-Bot is a chatbot powered by Google Gemini-Pro.